Sadrpour/UdacityProjetcs/P4-AdvanceLane/README.md

 For detecting lines i used the sliding window methodology introduced in the course lectures.
 A given image was sliced into 9 segments.
 A rectangular area was defined along each segment, for the left and right lanes.
 All the active pixels (non-zero) were identified inside each rectangle.
 A second order polynomial was fit into the point clouds.
 Please see images below for some samples from this process:

 image 1
+(a) Histogram of points (b) Fitted polynomial, sliding windows bounds, and point clouds
 <img src="./projectImages/hist1.jpg" alt="alt text" width=600 height=300>
 <img src="./projectImages/poly1.jpg" alt="alt text" width=600 height=300>

 image 2
+(a) istogram of points (b) Fitted polynomial, sliding windows bounds, and point clouds
 <img src="./projectImages/hist2.jpg" alt="alt text" width=600 height=300>
 <img src="./projectImages/poly2.jpg" alt="alt text" width=600 height=300>

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.